Procedure for the Resolution of Student Complaints

 Students should always first attempt to resolve issues through an informal process with the faculty or staff person.
 If a student is unable to resolve the issue informally, they can choose to file a formal complaint.

-- Student must first consult with the Director of Student Success before filing a written complaint.
+- As part of the formal student complaint process students must consult with the Director of Student Success before filing a written complaint.

 - Where a previously established policy/procedure already exists, the Director will refer the complaint to the appropriate process.